 The Amish are a religious group that stands out for their rejection of modern technology and the use of electricity, which is why they practically live like they’re in the 17th century.
 The second-largest Amish congregation in the United States lives in Lancaster County, just an hour and a half from Philadelphia.
 You might hear the area be referred to as Dutch Country or the Pennsylvania Dutch.
 This is a nod to the Amish, who are descendants of early German immigrants to Pennsylvania and, as such, primarily speak German.

 If you visit the outskirts of Lancaster, particularly along Highway 30 or 340, you will almost certainly come across horse carriages; Amish don’t use cars to get around.
 In addition, their clothing is very unique.
 Men wear long beards and hats, and women wear black or white head coverings called kapps.

 Of course, if you want to take a trip back in time, visiting Amish Country is the best thing to do near Philadelphia.
 If you do it on your own, I recommend stopping by the Amish Farm House Museum to learn more about the ways of life and cultural aspects of this society.
 If you don’t have your own vehicle to get there, I recommend this tour.

 And, with that, you have the best things to do in Philadelphia!
 I hope you found it interesting and I gave you a better idea of what to do in Philly.
-To help you plan your visit, here is a map of Philadelphia that I am sure you’ll find useful.
+To help you plan your visit, you can check our guide on where to stay in Philadelphia.
+Also, here is a map of Philadelphia that I am sure you’ll find useful.